 The practice opened its first satellite office in January 1998 in Mt.
 Pocono, Pennsylvania, and in fall of 1998 it relocated its main office for the third time to Plaza Court in East Stroudsburg, the current location of our East Stroudsburg office.
-In the next several years, the following doctors joined Pocono Eye Associates: ophthalmologists Gerald J. Negevsky, M.D.
-(2000) and Frank G. Baloh, M.D.
-(2002) and optometrists Robert B. Fleming, O.D.
-(2002), Harold B. Wagner, O.D.
-(2003) and Derek J. Pyle, O.D.
-(2004).
+Ophthalmologist Gerald J. Negvesky joined Pocono Eye Associates in 2000.
+A second satellite office was opened in 2003 in Brodheadsville, Pennsylvania when Pocono Eye Associates acquired the optometric office of Robert B. Fleming, O.D. who joined the practice along with Harold B. Wagner, O.D.
+Optometrist Derek J. Pyle O.D. joined the practice in 2004.

 During 2009, Ophthalmologist Garth J. Willis, M.D. and Optometrist Shaelan McCormick, OD joined the practice.